返回 Skill 列表

 1. Identify the message type: SMS / Voice / Email / App Push

-2. Extract required parameters (message content; email and push also need a subject)
+2. Extract required parameters (message content; email also needs a subject)

 3. Call the corresponding API (all notification APIs are self-send — messages can only be sent to the current logged-in user)